Globalyceum » 2017 » Globalyceum Unit 1 Exam.2

 When in doubt about the law, the Supremacy Clause of the US Constitution makes it clear that

-A. The Congress has the final say.
+The US Constitution has the final say.

-B. The US Constitution has the final say.
+The Congress has the final say.

-C. The president has the final say.
+The states have the final say.

-D. The states have the final say.
+The president has the final say.

 Question #39